IBM/transition-amr-parser/README.md

 ```bash
 bash tests/correctly_installed.sh
 ```
-To do a mini-test with 25 annotated sentences that we provide (it wont learn but at least will run all stages)
+To do a mini-test with 25 annotated sentences that we provide.
+This should take 1-3 minutes.
+It wont learn anything but at least will run all stages.
 ```bash
 bash tests/minimal_test.sh
 ```